Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment: Numerical Results

 The generation schedule for \gls{CUC} and \gls{RoCoF}-\gls{CUC} are very similar, but it seems when the \gls{RoCoF} constraint is added, the generation of units 5 and 6 is increased to reduce the generation of unit 7, to prevent the big outages that were violating \gls{RoCoF} limitation.
 Then for the \gls{CFCUC} with a restricting $\Delta f_{\text{crit}}^{\text{nadir}}$ of $2$ Hz, the combination of online units further changes to keep the frequency nadir deviation below the critical value throughout the day, by committing units with higher inertia and by preventing relative big power outages.

-To better compare how the proposed \gls{CFCUC} has been able to improve the frequency response by preventing poor frequency incidents from happening, the exact calculated frequency nadir from \cref{eq:nadir} for all of the online units throughout the day is shown in \cref{fig:fnadir}.
+To better compare how the proposed \gls{CFCUC} has been able to improve the frequency response by preventing poor frequency incidents from happening, the exact calculated frequency nadir from \cref{eq:nadir} for all the online units throughout the day is shown in \cref{fig:fnadir}.

 It can be seen in \cref{fig:fnadir,fig:fnadir_5,fig:fnadir_4,fig:fnadir_3o5} how the frequency nadir constraint in \cref{eq:learned_nadir} has been able to perfectly prevent frequency nadir deviation to go over $\Delta f_{\text{crit}}^{\text{nadir}}$, although the frequency nadir calculated in \cref{eq:nadir} has been approximated once with \cref{eq:approx1} and \cref{eq:approx2} and then estimated with a learning process in \cref{eq:learned_nadir}.
 This further proves the accuracy of approximation of \cref{eq:approx1} and \cref{eq:approx2} (as showed also before in \cref{fig:accuracy}) and the machine learning method that is used.
 Something else that is evident in \cref{fig:fnadir} is that intra-hour changes in the frequency nadir deviation can be substantial.
 In some hours the deviation can differ by more than 2 Hz during the same hour.
 Something that has been ignored in the traditional discrete \gls{FCUC}.
+For example in \gls{CUC} between hours 7 and 8, the schedule generation of unit $i_7$ increases a lot, so the frequency nadir deviation at the end of the hour is around 2.5 Hz more comparing to the beginning of the hour if the unit fails.